INSIGHT-Desperate for bailout, Cyprus plays risky geopolitical game

 "They are in trouble.
 They may not want to make these decisions, they know they have to."

 The implications go well beyond Cyprus.
-Images of shuttered banks and queues at cashpoints could spark bank runs elsewhere in Europe, endangering the stability of the single currency.
+Images of shuttered banks and lines at cashpoints could spark bank runs elsewhere in Europe, endangering the stability of the single currency.

 In the background, a long-simmering conflict between the Greek Cypriots in the south and the Turkish Cypriots in the north of the divided island worries the rest of the region.